How to Create a Mobile App: A Complete Development Guide

 Now that you’re finally ready to start building your app, you’re probably wondering what actually goes on in the development process.

-There are several stages of development that must take place in order for you to build your mobile app successfully.
+Several stages of development must take place for you to build your mobile app successfully.

 The stages of the mobile app development process cannot be separated from one another and are tightly connected.